manmikalpha/CITS5505_Project/README.md

 # Launching the application:

 # Running the tests:

+### Steps:
+       1. Open the terminal and navigate to the project directory.
+       2. Run the flask application by running the following command:
+          ```
+          flask run
+          ```
+       3. Open a new terminal and navigate to the project directory.
+       4. Run the following command to run the tests:
+             ```
+             python -m unittest discover tests
+             ```

 |# | TestCase Title                                                                                                              |
 |- |:---------------------------------------------------------------------------------------------------------------------------:|
 |1 | To validate whether existing user is able to access the url -http://127.0.0.1:5000/|